-EUCLID/PARK SUBDISTRICT EUCLID SUBAREA STANDARDS BUILDING PLACEMENT STANDARDS SPECIFIC REQUIRMENTS Build-to line (distance from Property Line) (1) 1 - Build-to line is defined as the line at which construction of a Broadway Frontage 0 Ft.
-A building facade is to occur on a lot.
-N/S Avenue 0 Ft.
-B A build-to line runs parallel to, and is measured from, street front E/W Street 0 Ft.
-C property lines and is established to Set Back (Distance from Property Line) create an even building facade line on a street.
-Build-to line applies to Side Yard 0 Ft.
-D street frontage only (both primary Rear Yard 0 Ft.
-E and secondary streets at corner lots) and only applies when new Alley 0 Ft.
-F building footprint exceeds 25% of the site area.
-Where applicable 75% of new building frontage must be located at or near the build-to line.
+EUCLID-PARK SUBDISTRICT EUCLID SUBAREA STANDARDS BUILDING PLACEMENT STANDARDS SPECIFIC REQUIRMENTS Street Setback (Distance from Property Line) (1) Street Setback is defined as the line at which construction of a Broadway Frontage 0 Ft. Α building facade is to occur on a lot.
+N/S Avenue 0 Ft. В A Street Setback runs parallel to, and is measured from, street front E/W Street 0 Ft. С property lines and is established to Yard/Alley Setback (Distance from Property Line) create an even building facade line on a street.
+Street Setback applies Side Yard 0 Ft.
+D to street frontage only (both Rear Yard 0 Ft. Е primary and secondary streets at corner lots) and only applies when Alley 0 Ft.
+F new building footprint exceeds 25% of the site area.
+Where applicable, 75% of new building frontage must be located at or near the Street Setback.